 If you or someone that you love has been unfairly treated at work and lost their job due to an employment law being broken or a breach of regulations, it’s important to understand your legal options.

-The team of employment law attorneys at Stewart Bell, PLLC have been helping West Virginia’s workers for more than 30 years and can explain your options in simple terms.
+The team of employment law attorneys at Stewart Bell, PLLC have been helping workers in Charleston, Dunbar, Huntington, and cities across West Virginia for over 30 years and can explain your options in simple terms.
 We offer 100% FREE initial consultations to review the merits of your claim and work quickly to obtain a successful result for your case.

 How An Employment Law Attorney Can Help With Your Claim